Balliol College, Oxford

 College Selection Criteria for Graduates

-• Applicants must first have been accepted by a Department or Faculty of the University of Oxford before any college or permanent private hall may consider them.
+• Applicants must first have been accepted by a department or faculty of the University of Oxford before any college or permanent private hall may consider them.

 • The College aims to admit a certain number of graduate students each year across the range of subjects in which it accepts graduate students, and this will determine the number of offers which can be made to applicants.